Join a Research Expedition and Ecological Tour

 cost

-INTERMEDIATE accommodation
+accommodation

-Queen bed, private (but not ensuite) bathroom
+• Intermediate accommodation: Queen-sized bed, private (but not ensuite) bathroom (single supplement applies for solo travellers)

 maximum group size

-Given the size of our fieldwork vehicle, each expedition/tour is limited to three participants.
+Given the size of our fieldwork vehicle, each expedition/tour is generally limited to three participants.
 (We will consider booking four if it’s a single group; the vehicle has seating for four passengers, but three people in the back seat might be a bit too cosy unless you’re already good friends!)

 inquiries